dhowdy/BedMotionLEDs/README.md

 ### Updates

 This code is not very polished.
 There are still a lot of references and variables that are not used.
 I probably won't be cleaning these up.
 But I'm happy to accept pull requests for anyone that wants to improve on this idea.

+This repo also includes a copy of https://github.com/jgarff/rpi_ws281x.git.
+It's likely that not all of these files are needed.
+Keeping them here anyway.